mwager/Resizer/README.md

         }
     });

+## Unit Tests

+Laravel makes it easy to add unit tests to a bundle.
+Note that it is necessary to load Resizer automatically for running the bundle unit tests within a laravel installation.
+See `Installation` above.

+Running the tests via artisan:

+    $ php artisan test resizer

+Running the tests manually to generate code coverage: (`phpunit/PHP_CodeCoverage` has to be installed)

+    $ phpunit -c /full/path/to/laravel_installation/bundles/Resizer/tests/phpunit.xml --debug -v

 ## Credits

 The image resize class was originally written in a tutorial by Jarrod Oberto on [NetTuts+](http://net.tutsplus.com/tutorials/php/image-resizing-made-easy-with-php/).
 I only modified it to use Laravel's File class, updated the coding style, added comments throughout the class file and turned it into a Laravel bundle.